I Appreciate The Solemnity of Memorial Day

 If you’re reading by email, CLICK HERE to visit Today Can Be Different online and leave a comment.
 If you would like to subscribe to this blog and receive the most recent post to your inbox, see sidebar!
 There’s no charge for this service.
 AND, I’d be tickled if you would consider sharing this post.

-Do we, as a nation, appreciate the sacrifices made by our service members – and the sacrifices of their families?
+Do we, as a nation, appreciate the sacrifices made by our service members – and their families?